cpsamtec/jupiter/README.md

         bash scripts/jupiter.sh deploy amd64
         # arm64v8
         bash scripts/jupiter.sh deploy aarch64
-        # arm32v7
-        bash scripts/jupiter.sh deploy aarch32
         ```

-## Jupiter Environment

-- User is **dev**
-- Directories
-  - /code persistent directory for coding projects
-  - /lab persistent directory for jupyter lab notebook projects
-  - /home/dev perisistent home directory for virtual envs and user configuration files
-- SSH
-  - port 28282
-  - on local network only
-  - password is _dev_ (configurable w/ JUPI_OVERRIDE_USER_PASSWORD)

-## Connecting to Environment
+## Environment address

-- When running docker-compose on host address will be _localhost_ or _127.0.0.1_
+- When running docker-compose on host the address will be _localhost_ or _127.0.0.1_
 - A balena device running the environment can use the first 7 digits of balena id followed by _.local_. example b123456.local.
 Make sure Bonjour/Zeroconf is installed on the machine you are conecting from
 - A balena device IP can be found by going to the balena portal
-- Many services of the environment can be accessed remotely at **https://[balena-device-id].balena-devices.com/[service]** when run from a balena device and public access is enabled.
-Services include
+- On a balena device services of the environment can be accessed remotely at **https://[balena-device-id].balena-devices.com/[service]** when run from a balena device and public access is enabled.
+See **Jupiter Environment** below
-    - Code Server: In browser VSCode **/code**
-    - Jupyter Lab: Python notebooks **/lab**
-    - Minio: S3 local bucket server **/minio**

 ## SSH